ADD, Autism and Dyslexia RESOURCES

 I used a photo of a boy for this page because boys are nearly 5 times more likely to be affected.

-• The Irlen Institute should be of special interest to anyone with reading difficulties.
-Their interesting approach involves colors.
+- The Irlen Institute should be of special interest to anyone with reading difficulties.
+Their interesting approach involves reading through color filters.

 Copyright 2015 by Martie Whittekin, CCN